-From acai bowls to street performers, skate parks and dreamy sunsets, Venice Beach is world famous for all the right reasons.
+From acai bowls to street performers, skate parks and dreamy sunsets, Venice Beach is world-famous for all the right reasons.
 This bustling surfers haven calls to the artist in all of us and to get a true taste of Venice, you’ll want to spend your day wandering the area by foot or by renting a Bird scooter so you can soak up the people and places that make this quirky little area what it is.
-Day to night, there are so many little gems hidden throughout the area and here are some of my top favourites.

-Built in 1905, the Venice Canals are are an iconic part of the area.
+Since 1905 the Venice Canalshave become an iconic part of this neighbourhood.
 Take a wander and weave your way around the canals and over the bridges at golden hour and you’re in for a sure treat.

 Walk the boardwalk